Wint3rmute/baczek.me/content/now.md

 08.11
 ```

 Since the start of this semester, I'm feeling like my country's education system is constantly overwhelming the students with the amount of things to learn and projects to finish.
-Similar thoughts have been circulating in my head long before, but I feel like I need to vent them out asap.
+Similar thoughts have been circulating in my head long before, but I feel like I need to vent them out.

 Dues to the information/work overload, students no longer actually **learn** anything on a deeper level, they just skim over the bare minimum required to finish a project.
 There's just no other way to keep up with all work.